 Vivaldi was created by a co-founder and former CEO of Opera and released in 2016.
 It’s intended for power users and provides an impressive level of control over the interface.
 Vivaldi is also fast and comes with several great features.
 Additionally, it gets top marks for security and privacy.
 Keep reading this Vivaldi review to see how it compares to other browsers.

-Vivaldi is compatible with Windows 7 and later, Mac OS X 10.10 and later and all major Linux distributions.
-Unfortunately, there’s no mobile version, but Vivaldi for Android is in the works and expected to be released in 2019.
-For this review we used a laptop running Windows 10 for testing.
+Vivaldi is compatible with Windows 7 and later, Mac OS X 10.10 and later, and all major Linux distributions.
+Unfortunately, Vivaldi is not yet available for iOS, but a beta version for Android 5.0 and later was released in September 2019.

 - Great privacy controls